mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 #### Remove the `getFormatHelperText` method

-The `getFormatHelperText` method have been removed, you can use the `expandFormat` instead:
+The `getFormatHelperText` method have been removed.
+You can use the `expandFormat` instead:

 ```diff
 -const expandedFormat = adapter.getFormatHelperText(format);
 +const expandedFormat = adapter.expandFormat(format);
 ```

-And if you need the exact same output, you can apply the following transformation:
+And if you need the exact same output.
+You can apply the following transformation:

 ```diff
  // For Day.js